VariantSync/Vatras/src/ADD.lagda.md

 ## Binary Decision Diagrams

-BDDs are ADDs in which we can only end at true or false.
+Binary Decision Diagrams (BDDs) are ADDs in which we can only end at true or false.

 ```agda
 BDD : Size → Set